utilmeta/utype/docs/en/guide/func.md

 # > 354224848179261915075
 ```

-As you can see, for the tail recursion optimized generator, we can directly use one `next()` to get the result, but you will find that if the number of calls exceeds 1000, the stack will still burst and throw an error.
+As you can see, for the tail recursion optimized generator, we can directly use one `next()` to get the result, but you will find that if the `n` exceeds 1000, the stack will still overflow and throw an error.
 Why?

 ```python
 try: